L3Harris Technologies has secured a contract to modernise and sustain critical US Space Force infrastructure to be used by the military.

 As part of the Maintenance of Space Situational Awareness Integrated Capabilities (MOSSAIC) contract, the company will be responsible for providing sustainment services for existing and future ground-based space domain awareness sensors.

 The contract will also cover services of space battle management command and control capabilities.

-Under a follow-on programme to the Systems Engineering and Sustainment Integrator programme, MOSSAIC was awarded to L3Harris in 2002.
+MOSSAIC is a follow-on to the Systems Engineering and Sustainment Integrator programme, which was awarded to L3Harris in 2002.

 The company will address the growing threat to critical space assets.
 This will be done by introducing new capabilities of the system under modernisation.

 The 17-year collaboration of L3Harris with US Space Force Space and Missile Systems Center continues with the latest contract.